Pierce County gym defying COVID-19 orders being fined nearly $10K per day

-TACOMA, Wash.
-(AP) — The state has levied a large fine against a Graham gym that is defying Washington Gov. Jay Inslee’s orders meant to slow the spread of the virus.
+The state has levied a large fine against a Graham gym that is defying Washington Gov. Jay Inslee’s orders meant to slow the spread of the virus.

 Graham Fitness was accused of eight violations totaling $77,112 by the state Department of Labor & Industries on Friday for violating the mandate to temporarily close, The News Tribune reported.
 Owner Michael Knick is operating the business and vows to keep it open, despite the fines which amount to nearly $10,000 per day.